-Welcome spring!
-And what better way to celebrate than with first-of-the-season asparagus?
-Each year as the baby green shoots begin to break through the warming earth, I start to dream up new ways to present them.
-This year I’m offering up a bit of a twist: sesame-scented and roasted asparagus; sizzling, plump pot stickers; and a lively play of colorful garnish.
+What better way to celebrate spring than with first-of-the-season asparagus?
+Each year as the baby green shoots begin to break through the earth, I dream up new ways to present them.
+Here, there's sesame-scented and roasted asparagus with sizzling, plump pot stickers.
 This truly is gorgeous and offers bright, fresh flavors.
-Enjoy!

-- 12 to 16 organic asparagus spears, tough ends trimmed Add to list
+- 12 to 16 asparagus spears, tough ends trimmed Add to list

 - 2 tablespoons sesame oil, divided Add to list

 - 12 pot stickers, vegetable or chicken (found in the freezer section at PCC) Add to list